Nishthajain03/Zomato-landing-page/README.md

 # This is a zomato landing page clone

+Zomato-landing-page-10722

-This is newm setup branch
+This is new setup branch